-Therapists must be trained and certified in Brief Strategic Family Therapy in order to practice this trademarked model.
+Therapists must be fully trained to competency in Brief Strategic Family Therapy in order to practice this trademarked model.
 In fact, immediately upon commencing training, the clinicians begin working with families using the model.

 Preferably, this ideal candidate has a Master's degree in mental health, social work, or marriage and family therapy.
 However, individuals with a Master's degree in a related field, or a Bachelor's degree plus 3 years of clinical experience may be qualified.
 At minimum, individuals must have basic knowledge of how family systems operate.

 a) a thorough understanding of the model by the agency's staff;

 b) alignment of structure with intended clinical outcomes;